The 3 Biggest Mistakes People Make When Choosing General Contractors

 If you’re making enormous changes to your kitchen or bathroom layout, or if you’re shifting the structural components of your home, then yes, start scouting architects.
 But many renovation plans--even the dramatic ones you may be picturing--don’t require an architect’s services.
 (The ones that also require very special permits.)
 If you’re not reorienting the bones of your home, it’s likely you don’t need (and therefore don’t need to pay for) an architect (even a design-focused one).

-Do: Work with a full-service design-build firm accredited as kitchen and bath designers.
+Do: Work with a full-service design-build firm who can handle any style of residential renovation in NYC.
 We handle the full scope of your renovation from interior design and permits to material procurements and construction.
 If your project requires architectural drawings and filings, our architectural services will cover both on your behalf as part of our comprehensive scope of work.

-2. Don’t go with your cousin’s barber’s uncle’s uncle’s uncle’s uncle
+2. Don’t HIRE your cousin’s barber’s uncle’s Nephew

 One resource to start is with Houzz, which has awarded the “Best Of” award to Gallery Kitchen & Bath for three consecutive years.
 Houzz invites users to browse scads of designers, house remodeling companies, and home repair contractors.